apache/superset/docs/sqllab.rst

 Create Table As (CTAS)
 ''''''''''''''''''''''

-You can use ``CREATE TABLE AS SELECT ...`` statements on SQLLab this feature can be toggled on and off at the database configuration level.
+You can use ``CREATE TABLE AS SELECT ...`` statements on SQLLab.
+This feature can be toggled on and off at the database configuration level.

 Note that since ``CREATE TABLE..`` belongs to a SQL DDL category.
 Specifically on PostgreSQL, DDL is transactional,